italia/public-opendata-sources/README.md

 A resource is composed by two entities: an organization and a harvesting source.
 Both are described by a json file compliant with the schemas provided.
 In `orgs/` folder there are all organizations.
 In `sources/` folder, all harvesting sources.

-Before importing or just after exporting you should check compliance with schemas using two provided scripts.
+Before importing or just after exporting you should check compliance with schemas in `schemas/` folder using two provided scripts.
 You must have Python3 and the [jsonschema module](https://pypi.org/project/jsonschema/) installed in your system.

 * Organizations: `bash validate_orgs.sh`